Staff Sergeant John Stone Helps Fellow Veterans and First-Responders with Spinning®

 “There’s no antidote for PTSD, but it is one of those things where you learn to cope with and minimize its effects,” John concludes.
 “And that’s where the fitness and Spinning® comes in.
 Vets with PTSD go into a depression because we’re Type A and lead from the front kind of folks, but then PTSD gets a hold of you and dogs you.
 But fitness builds up your confidence.
 You feel strong and whole again.”

-And feel free to share your therapeutic experiences in Spinning® in the comments below and on the official Spinning® Facebook page.
+Feel free to share your therapeutic experiences in Spinning® on the official Spinning® Facebook page.

 This article was contributed by Greg Mantell, Director of Content Management.